RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 For building models of larger RNAs, check these sections: [[RNA assembly with experimental pair-wise constraints|rna-assembly]] and [[RNA denovo setup|rna-denovo-setup]].

-#Expected Outputs

-You will typically use the protocol to produce a silent file – how do you get the models out?

 #Post Processing

 ##Extraction Of Models Into PDB Format
 <a name="Extraction-Of-Models-Into-PDB-Format" />